Papa John's: Litigation

 In 1997, Pizza Hut filed a lawsuit against Papa John's based on a series of advertisements that compared the ingredients of Papa John's and its competitors.
 Pizza Hut successfully argued that Papa John's slogan did not constitute statements of literal fact – that "fresher ingredients" do not necessarily account for a "better" pizza.
 This ruling was overturned in 2000 when Papa John's appealed the decision.
-Although the jury's decision on the misleading advertising was upheld, the appeals court determined that Pizza Hut failed to prove, under the requirements of the Lanham Act, that the misleading advertising and puffery had a material effect on consumers' purchasing decisions.
+Although the jury's decision on misleading advertising was upheld, the appeals court determined that Pizza Hut failed to prove, under the requirements of the Lanham Act, that the misleading advertising and puffery had a material effect on consumers' purchasing decisions.

-In 2012, the company was the subject of a class-action lawsuit for allegedly sending over 500,000 unwanted text messages to customers.
-The suit sought over $250 million in damages, though the company settled to pay $16.5 million, awarding claimants up to $50 in damages, and a free, large, one-topping pizza.
+In 2012, customers filed a class-action lawsuit alleging that Papa John's had sent more than 500,000 unsolicited text messages.
+The company settled the lawsuit for $16.5 million, awarding claimants up to $50 in damages, and a free, large, one-topping pizza.

 In August 2015, Papa John's agreed to pay $12.3 million to settle a class-action lawsuit in which the company was accused of undercompensating 19,000 delivery drivers in the states of Arizona, Florida, Illinois, Maryland, Missouri and North Carolina.
 The complaint stated that the flat reimbursement amount per delivery for drivers failed to equal minimum wage.

-In July 2016, Panera Bread filed a lawsuit with the U.S. Eastern District Court in Missouri accusing Papa John's of stealing digital trade secrets and proprietary data management strategies by hiring Michael Nettles, a former Panera executive who was in charge of the chain's corporate digital technologies deployment.
-In August, a Federal judge issued a restraining order, preventing Nettles from reporting to work at Papa John's while the case was active.
-Later that year, Panera told the Federal court that it had agreed to drop the lawsuit in December 2016.
-Details that led to the lawsuit being dropped were not made public.

 Animal welfare

-In 2013, Papa John's announced plans to eliminate the use of gestation crates in its pork supply chain by 2022.
-In 2024, the animal protection organization Animal Equality criticized the company for continuing to source pork from producers using gestation crates.

-In 2016, the company committed to sourcing only cage-free eggs by 2030.
-In 2025, it announced a temporary pause on this commitment, citing egg shortages.

-In 2020, Papa John's signed the Better Chicken Commitment, a pledge to improve broiler chicken welfare standards.
-In 2022, it was criticized by World Animal Protection for not publishing progress updates and for allegedly weakening its prior animal welfare standards.
+From 2013 to 2020, Papa John made commitments concerning gestation crates, cage-free eggs, and broiler-chicken welfare, but animal protection organizations have criticized its progress toward meeting those commitments.